2013–14 Motherwell F.C. season: Season events

 On 20 May 2013, Motherwell announced their first signing of the summer, with Paul Lawson signing a two-year contract on 1 June from Ross County.

 On 12 June, Motherwell announced the signing of Iain Vigurs from Ross County to a two-year contract.

-On 28 June, Motherwell announced the return of John Sutton on a two-year contract after he was made made redundant by Heart of Midlothian.
+On 28 June, Motherwell announced the return of John Sutton on a two-year contract after he was made redundant by Heart of Midlothian.

 On 1 July, Motherwell announced that they had signed Fraser Kerr to a two-year contract after his Birmingham City contract had expired.

 On 3 July, Motherwell announced the signing of Gunnar Nielsen to a two-year contract from Silkeborg.

 On 15 July, Motherwell announced the signing of free-agent Stephen McManus to a one-year contract.

 On 19 July, Motherwell announced the signing of James McFadden to a new one-year contract after his previous contract expired at the end of the previous season.

 On 29 July, Motherwell announced that they had signed Henri Anier on loan from Viking until January.

 On 29 August, Motherwell announced the signing of Lionel Ainsworth on loan from Rotherham United until January.

 On 12 December, Motherwell signed Dan Twardzik on a short-term emergency loan after injuries to both Lee Hollis and Gunnar Nielsen.

 On 3 January, Motherwell announced that they had extended their loan deal with Lionel Ainsworth until the end of the season.

 On 10 January, Motherwell announced the signing of Henri Anier on from Viking, on a contract until the summer of 2016.

 On 21 February, Motherwell announced the signing of Craig Reid on a contract until the end of the season.

 On 28 April, Motherwell announced that Italian sportswear manufacturer Macron would become their kit supplier from the start of the 2014–15 season.

+On 13 May, Motherwell announced that they had extended their contract with Stephen McManus until the summer of 2016.

+On 23 May, Motherwell announced that they had extended their contract with Steven Hammell until the summer of 2016.

 On 28 May, Motherwell announced that they had signed a new two-year contract with Craig Reid.